rjbrown57/binman/Readme.md

   * Please note this is currently harcoded to fetch kubectl.
 If you want a different binary set additional `repo: kubernetes/kubernetes` and specify the url field for each additional binary.
 * helm/helm
 * hashicorp/terraform
+* hashicorp/vault

 ## Post Commands

-binman suppors executing arbitrary os commands after it has fetched and setup a release artifact for you.
-The templating detailed in [string templating](#string-templating) is available to post command args.
+binman supports executing arbitrary os commands after it has fetched and set up a release artifact for you.
+The templating detailed in [string templating](#string-templating) is available to postcommand args.
 A simple example is to copy the file to a new location.

 ```yaml
 releases: